The best yellow magnolias for gardens of all sizes

 A large, multi-stemmed shrub with goblet-shaped flowers that have streaks of pink on the outside.
 These open with the foliage over several weeks from late April.
-Raised by Doris Stone at Brooklyn Botanic Garden.
+This yellow magnolia was raised by Doris Stone at Brooklyn Botanic Garden.
 5m.
 USDA 4a-8b.

 Magnolia ‘Yellow Lantern’

 Phil Savage bred this small, fastigiate tree with large, tulip-shaped, lemon-yellow flowers.
-These are flushed with pink at the base and appear before foliage in mid April then last for several weeks.
+The yellow magnolia flowers are flushed with pink at the base and appear before foliage in mid April then last for several weeks.
 Shows great promise as a street tree.
 7m.
 RHS H6, USDA 4a-8b.